foroozandehgroup/cupid-data/README.md

     - `run.py` - Python script called to make the data.
     - `make_data.m` - MATLAB script which makes a single 2DJ dataset with Spinach.
     - `pathdef.m` - MATLAB script which defines the path.
-I found that the easiest way to run MATLAB from the command line while ensuring Spinach was visible was to simply place this in the working directory.
+I found that the easiest way to run MATLAB from the command line was to simply place this in the working directory.
     - `jres_seq.m` - 2DJ Spinach pulse sequence.
     - `datasets/dataset_[1-5].mat` - The resultant datasets.
 These can be
       imported into Python using [`scipy.io.loadmat`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html).